Days Out: The New Goblet of Fire Exhibit at Warner Bros Studio Tour, London. (Review) [AD – Press Trip]

 Ending our tour at the wand room, we were gifted with a chocolate frog and the invitation to ask any questions.
 After a little chat about the secrets behind this particular room we then made our way to the gift shop where we treated T to an owl, Sharon with some Christmas decorations, and me with a Prefect Badge and another wand!
 I’d also got a few bits from the shop at Platform 9 3/4 – why not!?
 It’s really hard not to spend a lottery win here.

-Despite the late night, T had a brilliant time and will no doubt want to return.
+Despite the late night, T had a brilliant time and will no doubt want to return (it also makes the perfect gift).
 We’ve only got to Goblet of Fire with him when it comes to the films, but after the tour we will slowly be introducing him to the next few films ready for the next release at the studio.
 I can’t wait until he starts reading the books.

 The way he is with Harry Potter and what he knows already I often can’t believe he’s only three.
 I hope he never grows tired of Harry Potter and continues to see it for the magnificent world that it still is.
 We had a fantastic time and we can’t wait to come back soon.